bob-0x10/ssg/readme.md

 ## Notice
-* Before using ssg, wireless apdater must be monitor mode and synchronize AP channel.
+* Before using ssg, wireless apdater must be monitor mode and set it's channel into AP channel.